gdbroman/broman.blog/posts/urbit.md

 This is all very good and needed—critical, even.
 Mackey seems like a genuinely good guy.
 Undoubtedly, he walks his talk of ascending an org.
 Question is, is it enough?

 It seems to me we need new tools.
 Yes, accompanying philosophy on how to use them too, but tools nonetheless.
-With tyrannical tech such as surveillance AI and social credit systems already being implemented, the gravity of the situation calls for exit alternatives.
+With tyrannical tech such as surveillance AI and social credit systems already being implemented (unhindered in China, and POC in West), the gravity of the situation calls for exit alternatives.
 Tools, will constitute our escape pod.
 One such tool is called Urbit.

 ## What is Urbit?

-Urbit in its current state is an esoteric piece of software, known by a small group of mostly libertarian programmers, used by fewer still.
-On their [landing page](https://urbit.org/), they describes it as “A clean-slate OS and network for the 21st century."

-It was invented by the programmer and blogger Curtis Yarvin back in 2013.
-Curtis stays clear from Urbit in interviews, which doesn’t make things easier.
-Apparently, the creative genius sees his job as done and wants to move on.
+Invented by the american blogger Curtis Yarvin back in 2013, Urbit in its current state is an esoteric piece of software, known by a small group of mostly libertarian programmers.
+On its [landing page](https://urbit.org/), it's self-described as “A clean-slate OS and network for the 21st century."
+Curtis stays clear from Urbit in interviews, which doesn’t help comprehension.
+But apparently, the creative genius sees his job as done and wants to move on.

-Here are some ways to describe Urbit
+Here are some ways other's have described Urbit:

+- A new way to relate (to others, and ideas)
+- A critical upgrade to human interaction
 - A new type of social computing
-    - Offering new ways to relate.
-To others, to ideas.
-- A critical upgrade to human interaction
 - A world-changing project
 - A new internet

-### Okay, so like what is it again? (technically)

-> Urbit is a challenging project to fully describe because, rather than a single product, it’s an entire system.
-Often when I talk about one of the individual elements of the system, someone will tell me that another company is already building that — and they’re usually right.
-What sets Urbit apart is that we’re building all these elements at once to work together seamlessly.
+### What it is Technically

+Urbit can be hard to describe because it is many things simultaneously.
+But in short, it as least these three:

+1. A super-private computer,
+2. An ID,
+3. A peer-to-peer network.

+Or, in one sentence:

+> Urbit is a peer-to-peer internet being built from scratch to be more private, secure, and durable than the current internet.
 >
-> <cite>—Erik Newton ~patnes-rigtyn</cite>
+> <cite><a href="https://urbit.org/blog/urbit-for-normies">—Erik Newton ~patnes-rigtyn</a></cite>

-Urbit is a peer-to-peer internet being built from scratch to be more private, secure, and durable than the current internet.

-At its most basic level, an Urbit is:
+Let's look at the three components.

-1. A super-private computer, combined with
+#### 1. A super-private computer
-2. an ID, which is
-3. connected peer-to-peer with other Urbit computers.

-Also, calm computing.
-No notifications or blinking lights.
-The computer is a tool, to empower humans, respecting their time and attention.
+Your Urbit computer is best run locally on your personal computer as your own server.

+Self-hosting your own data is not only great for privacy, it also solves what Balaji Srinivasan called the [data export/import problem](https://balajis.com/yes-you-may-need-a-blockchain/):

+> On the current internet, a new app that launches tomorrow can't know who your friends are today.
+That's why we all have a dozen different social apps, and yet our relationships are fragmented across them (I have Twitter friends I only know on Twitter, I have family members that only have Facebook, and so on).
+>
+> What if all of your relationships could simply appear, automatically, in every new social app that emerges for the next 100 years?
+>
+> <cite>—Justin Murphy ~hatryx-lastud</cite>

+People hate the boomer web like Facebook, but they stay on it because all of their friends are on it.
+Urbit solves this.
+With a self-hosted, persistent social graph.

+#### 2. An ID

 All of our communication channels on the internet today rely on someone else to authenticate our identity.
 Urbit is — to my knowledge — the first practical application of a decentralized ID system that actually works.

-### Attention, and a Persistent Social Graph

-“On the current internet, a new app that launches tomorrow can't know who your friends are today.
-That's why we all have a dozen different social apps, and yet our relationships are fragmented across them (I have Twitter friends I only know on Twitter, I have family members that only have Facebook, and so on).”

-People hate the boomer web like Facebook, but they stay on it because all of their friends are on it.
-Network effects.

-But the business model is fucked up.
-Facebook themselves admitted to doing research on how to make people feel bad. [source] Just to have them stay on longer so they can sell more of our time and data to advertisers.

-What if all of your relationships could simply appear, automatically, in every new social app that emerges for the next 100 years?

-What if we increased our attention spans?

-## Unindexed web 3.6

-The boomer web is conducting an information war.
-Urbit on the other hand, asks you to be proactive in what to consume.
-Instead of shielding your attention span from people trynna penetrate, you will have to actively seek out information.

-Groups are unindexed and spread mostly via word of mouth (or the boomer web still ofc).

-And there’s basically no feed.

-It’s not forcing you anything.

-You’ll eat only what you want.
+Your ID is pseudonomyous, meaning you can stay completely anonymous if you choose to not publically share it.
+This has some interesting implications.

+Because all Urbit groups are unindexed, they spread via word of mouth.
+You find the communities you're drawn to, and are completely oblivious to cringe ones.
+No more heated Facebook comment sections.

+People forming their own communities might seem like we’re just worsening our echo chamber.
+But one perspective is that when we take away the satanic algorithm, we are reviving people’s ability to focus and be proactive, so open-mindedness will increase, not decrease.

+#### 3. A peer-to-peer network

+Today if you want to talk with other people on the network, you have to go through an intermediary.
+Servers, owned by Google, Facebook, etc. The short term cost is your data which is stored on those servers.
+The long term cost is the your time and attention which those corporations sell to advertisers.

+Because Urbit has a decentralized ID system, it cuts out the middlemen and lets you talk directly with people on the network.
+This has huge benefit for privacy and integrety.
+More below.

-## Why do we need Urbit / How will it save us?
+## How will Urbit it save us?

 > *Our civilization is unwell.
 We eat food that kills us, we’ve lost sight of beauty, and we neglect our spiritual lives.
 The world is deranged and decayed, and this frightens people.
 We don’t look up from our screens; we seek to live within them.
-—*0x7a02, Introducing Praxis
 >
+> <cite>—0x7a02, Introducing Praxis</cite>

+Take a close listen to these boomer web keywords: "feed", "influencer", "push notification".
+What do they all have in common?
+They're all very intrusive.
+The boomer web is a very rough place, where you as a browser assume this defensive position of trying to save your last bit of time and attention.
+Worst part is, there is no “them.”
+Even the developers and advertisers are themselves addicted to their phones.

 The last couple of decades, it has been redefined what it means to be a human.
 Smaller attention span, less freedom, no proactivity.
 No dignity.
 Yeah you *could* exit socials, but *can* you.
 We’re social creatures, we need an alternative.
-I do not want these big corps to continue having this power over me.
+Do you wish these big corps to continue having this power over you?

-There’s an information war going on.
-Worst part is, there is no “them.”
-Even the powers at be are themselves addicted to their phones.
-Tyrannical tech has become a force of its own.
+Make no mistake, there’s an information war going on, and Urbit is here to help you not fight, but exit.
+On Urbit you're asked to be proactive in what to consume.
+Instead of shielding your attention span from penetration, you will have to actively seek out information.
+There’s no feed, you eat when you want.

+Furthermore, Urbit's design implements a philosophy called calm computing.
+No notifications or blinking lights.
+The computer is a tool, to empower humans, respecting their time and attention.
+What if we increased our attention spans?

-The goal is prosperity with individual sovereignty.
-For this, we’ll need new social computation.
+If the goal is prosperity with individual sovereignty, we’ll need new social computation.
 There are alternatives like Ceramic and DeSo but they are not as popular.
-That might change of course, but Urbit currently has the biggest small group of loyal adherents.
+This might change of course, but Urbit currently has the biggest small group of loyal adherents.

-## Is siloing groups really good?

-People forming their own communities might seem like we’re just worsening our echo chamber.

-One perspective: when we take away the satanic algorithm, thus bringing back people’s attention span and proactivity with regards to learning, open-mindedness will increase, not decrease.

 ### How to get started